bitsbakery/callme/readme.md

 The use of `std::optional ` around `Subscription` objects also allows to explicitly unsubscribe without waiting for `Subscriber` to be destroyed.

-If `Subscriber` manages more than one subscription, it may be convenient to store all subscriptions in `std::vector<Subscription>`. `Event<...>` provides an overload of `subscribe(...)` that accepts by reference a vector of subscriptions and pushes the new subscription into the vector before returning:
+If `Subscriber` manages more than one subscription, it may be convenient to store all subscriptions in `std::vector<Subscription>`. `Event<...>` provides an overload of `subscribe(...)` that accepts by reference a vector of subscriptions and emplaces the new subscription into the vector before returning:
 ```cpp
 struct Subscriber
 {